 In California, a popular place for riding because of the nice weather, rental shops charge around $20-$25 per hour to rent a bike, while the full day can be around $75-$80.
 And you’ll probably be given the option to add on equipment such as an extra battery or hitch rack for your car for $5-$10 each per day.

 Some major cities have electric bikes available on the street.
 These are connected to an app and can be hopped onto anywhere you can find one.
 Usually for these, you pay a certain amount of money per minute you use the bike, but it is perfect if you need to get somewhere quickly.
 It’s also a great way to try out an electric bike for the first time!

 Every county and state is different, so it’s a good idea to look up bike rentals near you.
 If you‘re going to a popular tourist area, you’re likely to find some quality electric bike rental shops that will show you everything you need to know to ride.

 Along with a traditional bike tour, many places now offer an electric bike tour!
 You can choose a self-guided one or a group one, however, in most cases, the group tours will cost a bit more.
 Prices may range from $700 for self-guided to $1,500 for a group bike tour and more, depending on the location and length of the tour.

 Some bike tour options are now even labeled as Electric Bike Vacations!

 Just look up electric bike tours near you or your vacation destination and see what they have to offer.

 I hope you’ve enjoyed this electric bike travel guide and are excited to ride throughout the US.
-There are many adventures awaiting you and e-biking through is a great way to find them.
+There are many adventures awaiting you and e-biking is a great way to find them.
 With endless big cities, stunning countryside, and unbelievable National Parks, you’re sure to become an experienced e-bike traveler in no time.